aredridel/how-to-read-code/how-to-read-code.md

 ^ You know how you have some modules that are really only used one or two places, they're kinda internal, and you hope nobody looks at them too hard?

 ^ Interface-defining is the opposite of that.
+It's the hard boundaries of your module.

 ---